 - Similarly, create specific strategies to deal with possible power outages and computer network failures.

-The safest workplaces are ones in which every single employee knows office safety tips.
-If your employer doesn't have a program in place for educating staff about workplace safety, you might want to ask your human resources department or boss about the feasibility of creating one.
+The safest workplaces are those in which every single employee knows about office safety.
+If your employer doesn't have a program in place for educating staff about workplace safety, you might want to ask your human resources department, or boss about the feasibility of creating one.
 Your company could hire a consultant to help implement such policies, or consult the U.S. Centers for Disease Control and Prevention's National Institute for Occupational Safety and Health website.